Danville Museum

 Sonja serves on several nonprofit advisory boards including the Southside African American Cemetery Preservation Society, the Pittsylvania Historical Society, Literacy Interactives, Inc., and Friends of the Old West End.

-Volunteers, Events, and Gift Shop Manager
+Events Coordinator and Gift Shop Manager

 Berkley Pritchett